FlightControl-Master/slate/source/includes/Wrapper.Group.md

 ``` lua
 -- If Radius is ignored, returns the [Vec3](#vec3-class-) of first UNIT of the GROUP
 ```
+Returns a random @{DCSTypes#Vec3} vector (point in 3D of the UNIT within the mission) within a range around the first UNIT of the GROUP.

 <h4> Parameters </h4>
 * [GROUP](#group-class-)